mysociety/theyworkforyou/INSTALL.md

     Composer will automatically manage as many of its own dependencies as possible, but may prompt you if you need to manually install others.

+* Compass

+    Compass and Sass are currently installed via bundler.
+These are quite old versions at present, but are needed to compile static assets.

 * Other libraries and modules.

 You will also need a few other library packages.
 There is a list, given as the